-The details of the increase in our revenue during 2019, as compared to 2018, are set forth below:
+The details of the increase in our revenue during 2020, as compared to 2019, are set forth below:

-/\$ scription Service evenue Non- subscription /Non-service revenue Total in millions Increase (decrease) in consumer cable subscription revenue due to change in: Average number of RGUs (a) € (32.4) € - € (32.4) ARPU (b) 56.7 56.7 Increase in consumer cable non-subscription revenue 1.5 1.5 Total increase in consumer cable revenue 24.3 1.5 25.8 Increase (decrease) in consumer mobile revenue (c) (41.8) 25.9 (15.9) Increase in B2B cable revenue (d) 33.5 1.1 34.6 Increase (decrease) in B2B mobile revenue (e) (17.5) 12.5 (5.0) Increase in other revenue 2.2 2.2 Total € (1.5) € 43.2 € 41.7
+Subscription /Service revenue Service Non-service evenue revenue Total Increase (decrease) in consumer cable subscription revenue due to change in: in millions Average number of RGUs (a) € (45.2) € - € (45.2) ARPU (b) 112.3 112.3 Increase in consumer cable non-subscription revenue 4.
+5 4.5 Total increase in consumer cable revenue 67.1 4.: 5 71.6 Increase (decrease) in consumer mobile revenue (c) (3.2) 4 2 1.0 Increase (decrease) in B2B cable revenue (d) 44.7 (1 2) 43.5 Increase (decrease) in B2B mobile revenue (e) (43.7) 1.
+5 (42.1) Increase in other revenue 3 3 3.3 Total € 64.9 € 12.
+4 € 77.3

-- (a) The decrease in cable subscription revenue related to a change in the average number of RGUs is attributable to the net effect of (i) a decrease in the average number of fixed-line telephony and video RGUs and (ii) an increase in the average number of broadband internet RGUs. - (b) The increase in cable subscription revenue related to a change in ARPU is primarily attributable to higher ARPU from broadband internet, video and fixed-line telephony services. - (c) The decrease in mobile service revenue is primarily due to higher converged discounts compared to the prior year and lower out-of-bundle revenue.
-The increase in mobile non-service revenue is primarily attributable to an increase in revenue from mobile handset sales. - (d) The increase in B2B cable subscription revenue is due to higher average number of RGUs across all our B2B segments, which are primarily driven by ongoing demand of our successful business-oriented offers such as "Business Internet Pro" and integrated communication products, partially offset by a decline in ARPU.
-The increase in B2B cable non-service revenue is primarily attributable to higher interconnect and installation revenue. - (e) The decrease in B2B mobile service revenue is primarily due to lower ARPU.
-The increase in B2B mobile non-service revenue is primarily attributable to increase in revenue from mobile handset sales.
+- (a) The decrease in cable subscription revenue related to a change in the average number of RGUs is attributable to decreases in the average number of fixed-line telephony, video and internet RGUs. - (b) The increase in cable subscription revenue related to a change in ARPU is primarily attributable to the annual price increase. - (c) The decrease in consumer mobile service revenue is primarily attributable to the net effect of (i) higher converged discounts, (ii) reduced roaming out-of-bundle revenue associated with COVID-19 travel restrictions, (iii) strong customer base growth and (iv) higher national out-of bundle revenue.
+The increase in mobile non-service revenue is primarily driven by (i) an increase in revenue from mobile handset sales and (ii) higher volumes of interconnection traffic. - (d) The increase in B2B cable subscription revenue is primarily due to (i) higher average numbers of SOHO and Small Business RGUs and (ii) higher volumes of national calls. - (e) The decrease in B2B mobile subscription revenue is primarily attributable to the net effect of (i) the lower ARPU related to pricing pressure in the large corporate segment, (ii) lower roaming out-of-bundle and visitor revenue associated with COVID-19 travel restrictions and (iii) customer base growth.
+The increase in B2B mobile non-service revenue is primarily attributable to an increase in revenue from mobile handset sales.